-- City of Annapolis Ten Year Water & Sewerage Plan for water and sewer infrastructure (underway) - Anne Arundel County Master Plan for Water Supply & Sewerage Systems (2007)
+• Anne Arundel County Master Plan for Water Supply & Sewerage Systems (2007)

-Solidwaste Enterprise Fund
+Solid Waste Enterprise Fund

-The Solidwaste Fund supports capital projects related to the collection of refuse and commercial recycling, as well as, the management of the City's landfill.
+The Solid Waste Fund supports capital projects related to the collection of refuse and commercial recycling, as well as the management of the City's landfill.
 The fund's primary source of revenue is from refuse collection and commercial recycling.